 Visit Alexandria is the city’s tourism marketing agency and attracts visitors to the city through sales and marketing programs.
 The Visitor’s Center is located at 221 King St. with administrative offices at 625 N. Washington St., Suite 400.
 VisitAlexandriaVA.com

 Alexandria Economic Development Partnership - AEDP

-Founded in 1992, the Alexandria Economic Development Partnership actively positions and promotes commercial spaces and economic opportunities in the City of Alexandria as the city’s primary engine for economic development.
+Founded in 1992, the Alexandria Economic Development Partnership promotes commercial spaces and economic opportunities in the City of Alexandria as the city’s primary engine for economic development.
 AEDP serves as the leading resource for economic data, customized reports, development maps, real estate insights and information on tax and financial incentives for businesses and commercial real estate professionals.
 625 N. Washington St., suite 400.
 703-739-3820 or www.AlexEcon.org

 Alexandria Chamber of Commerce